fantasycalendar/FoundryVTT-Sequencer/docs/api/sound.md

 `.onLevels("levelIdOrName")` or `.onLevels([id1, "Name 2", level])` (a level id, level name, or Level document)

 Restricts this sound to one or more scene levels on Foundry v14+.
-On older Foundry versions this is a no-op.
+On older Foundry versions this doesn't do anything.

 Without calling this method, the sound's level is inferred automatically from its position against the scene's level elevation ranges, and Foundry's surface-collision check attenuates listeners on other levels (matching how Foundry's own ambient sounds behave).
 Use this method to override that inference, for example to pin a sound to a specific level regardless of where the source token is.